farah-nissa/farah-nissa/README.md

 ## Hi there 👋

 🌱 I’m an aspiring data scientist currently learning how to build ML models.

-Please check out my data projects in my account!
+Please check out my data projects!
 Feel free to discuss and connect.